- If you need to access your CRM on the go, SugarCRM and SuiteCRM also offer mobile apps for iOS and Android.

 |Social media integration||Yes||With extra add-on|

-In many ways, SugarCRM and SuiteCRM are very similar, but upon closer look, you’ll notice there are subtle yet important differences.
+In many ways, you’ll find SugarCRM vs. SuiteCRM very similar, but upon closer look, you’ll notice there are subtle yet important differences.

 Contact management is the most basic function a CRM performs, so it’s a good idea to see how these systems handle contacts before you buy.
 SugarCRM lets you create contact records individually or by importing a .csv file.
 Records are formatted like cards in an address book, and you can toggle subpanels on each record to see more or less information, such as recent activity.